noteId_x: 63

 - Choose to publish

 When allocating routes, you can choose SSR and micro frontend modules.
-Corresponding to Nuxt's configuration mode changes.
+This corresponds to the configuration mode in Nuxt.

 For users accessing SSR, caching is still necessary.
 First, check Redis, otherwise use the corresponding service through service discovery (distributed architecture).
 In exceptional cases, CSR is used as a fallback.

-Oh, I see.
+Oh, I understand now.
 It is related to existing knowledge, Nuxt's Nitro API directory, and the SSR mentioned earlier is SSR.
-After compilation, the artifacts have BFF files, indicating the corresponding services, and deploying the services will have BFF services.
+After compilation, the artifacts have a BFF file, which represents the corresponding service, and deploying the service means having a BFF service.

-It's a bit more complicated, and this is as far as I can understand.
+It's quite extensive, and this is as far as I can understand.

-SSR service discovery uses RPC calls, CSR uses HTTP calls, as usual.
+SSR service discovery uses RPC calls, while CSR uses HTTP calls, as usual.

-Micro frontends are about embedding one set of system pages into another set of system pages within a single page, I won't explain it here.
-Internally, it is integrated into the Garfish Micro Frontend system, and the technical output can be compared to micro-app/wujie.
+Micro frontends are about embedding one system's pages into another system's pages.
+I won't explain it here.
+Internally, it is integrated into the Garfish Micro Frontend system, which can be compared to micro-app/wujie.

-For target selection, I need to develop CSP/SSR/BFF/micro frontend applications, so that development and delivery are the same.
-Micro frontends have parent-child module relationships, micro frontend menus, and other functions.
+For target selection, I need to develop CSP/SSR/BFF/micro frontend applications, and develop and deliver them in the same way.
+Micro frontends involve parent-child module relationships, micro frontend menus, and other features.

-I speculate that the parent-child module relationship requires defining the root container and corresponding URL routes.
-It has a page, and it needs to be associated to be unified.
-I didn't quite understand the purpose.
+I speculate that the parent-child module relationship requires defining a root container and corresponding URL routes.
+It has a page and needs to be associated to be unified.
+I didn't quite understand its purpose.

-I speculate that for the latter micro frontends, it means that the menu can be configured, after all, the menu is the entry point, and the pages hit by the menu are empty and serve as containers.
-After all, dynamic authentication is required, and it reminds me of my past nightmares, hahaha.
+I speculate that for micro frontends, the menu can be configured, as the menu is the entry point.
+The pages hit by the menu are empty and serve as containers for integration.
+After all, dynamic authorization is needed.
+It reminds me of my past nightmares, hahaha.

-That's as far as I can understand, the traffic comes in, goes through the gateway-container page-loads the micro frontend.
+That's as far as I can understand.
+Traffic comes in, goes through the gateway-container page-loads micro frontends.

-After playing with so many things in frontend, we still need to look at load and operation.
+After playing with so many things in the frontend, we still need to look at load and operation and maintenance.
 With k8s, it becomes much simpler.
-I speculate that there can be panel monitoring, monitoring and alerting solutions, automatic restart and rollback, and maybe even flame graphs.
+I speculate that there can be dashboard monitoring, monitoring and alerting solutions, automatic restart and rollback, and maybe even flame graphs.

-First, define metrics and set thresholds through rule engines.
+First, define metrics and set thresholds through a rule engine.

-With alerts, there needs to be a popup for handling, what to do when there is a problem:
+With alerts, we need to handle them with pop-ups.
+What to do when there is a problem:

 - Know it, don't handle it